Overview

 - Submit two professional Admission References.

-- Interview with the program director or enrollment counselor.
+- Interview with the program director or enrollment counselor.1

 - Submit a copy of current or most recent state or internationally recognized teaching license at the elementary, secondary, or K–12 (or equivalent) level.
 Applicants without a current teaching license will be considered for admission to the special education program.

-NOTE: Students who become licensed in ABS K–12, ASD B–21, DD K-12 or EBD K–12 but do not have a regular teaching license prior to entering the program will only be eligible to teach in those areas of special education license, not as regular education teachers. - Have a plan for completion of prerequisite Standards of Effective Practice (SEP) course sequence.
-Submission of Minnesota teaching license is sufficient documentation of completion of equivalent SEP coursework.
+NOTE: Students who become licensed in ABS K–12, ASD B–21, DD K-12 or EBD K–12 but do not have a regular teaching license prior to entering the program will only be eligible to teach in those areas of special education license, not as regular education teachers. - Submission of current Tier 3 or 4 Minnesota teaching license is sufficient documentation of completion of equivalent Standards of Effective Practice (SEP) coursework listed in the degree requirements.

 - Submit a current resume.